 B) Create a display showing the lives of Union and Confederate soldiers in the Civil War.
 Please include army camp descriptions, food rations, drill descriptions, and prison descriptions.
-Please include one paragraph about what army you would prefer to be a part of, based only on how the soldiers lived.
+Please include one paragraph about what army you would prefer to be a part of.
+Base this decision only on how the soldiers lived.

 Are you ready to thrive in your homeschool?
 Check out these other TCHSL posts for more inspiration:

 Join our FREE newsletter!

 Join the This Crazy Homeschool Life blog family to get updates, free printables, and more!